RealOrangeOne/theorangeone.net/content/posts/lxc-nvidia-gpu-passthrough.md

 The gist of the configuration is to also install the nvidia drivers, but without the kernel modules.
 Exactly how this is done varies between OS.
 For this I'm going to use Ubuntu 20.04.

 To install on Ubuntu, you'll need to install the `nvidia-headless-no-dkms-418-server` package for the actual drive and `nvidia-utils-418-server` for some of the extra utils (and `nvidia-smi`).
 Note that the "418" in these packages matches the major version number of the driver installed on the host.
 If you install the wrong ones, it'll install correctly, but attempting to use the GPU will fail due to the mismatch (it's nice enough to tell you this is the issue, though).

+As with the host, it's also possible to install these drivers through [nvidia.com](https://www.nvidia.com/Download/index.aspx), although be sure to run the install with `--no-kernel-module`.

 ### 4. Test it